Bamlak11/Azure-CyberAttack-SIEM/README.md

 <h2>Description</h2>
-<b>I began by setting up a virtual machine, temporarily disabling the Windows Firewall for the simulation.
+<b>I began by setting up a virtual machine and temporarily disabling the Windows Firewall for the simulation.
 I then established a Log Analytics Workspace and configured Azure Sentinel for advanced threat detection.
 I intentionally triggered a Remote Desktop login failure, then analyzed events in the Event Viewer.
 The project then focused on geolocation data, utilizing a PowerShell script and Geolocation.io API key.
 Data was stored in a custom log, with relevant fields extracted for analysis like the longitude and latitude.
 Finally, Azure Sentinel was created to visualize the geolocation data, providing a live cyber attack on a world map.</b>